-Prior to joining the staff, Ms. Nitahara served JACL in a variety of board roles, including Midwest District Governor, Midwest District Youth Representative and Chicago Chapter Board Member.
+Prior to joining the staff, Ms. Nitahara served JACL in a variety of board roles, including Midwest District Governor, Midwest District Youth Representative and Chicago Chapter permanent executive director.

-Her experiences in these varied roles provide her with a unique perspective that is an incredible asset to our organization.
+Her experiences in these varied roles provide her with a unique perspective that is an